 Truck accidents are often the result of negligence.
 But Determining fault in a truck accident can be more complicated than you might think.
 Semi-trucks and big rigs are usually not personal vehicles, and the driver is not always at fault.
-The commercial trucking companies that own or hire out the truck usually have a legal responsibility for their safe operation.
+Commercial trucking companies that own or hire out the truck are usually legally responsible for their safe operation.

 When Is the Driver Responsible?

-Even if a truck is in perfect working order, that will not matter if the driver acts in a reckless or unsafe manner.
+Even if a truck is in perfect working order, it will not matter if the driver acts recklessly or unsafely.
 Some of the most common driver-related causes of truck accidents include: